The Four-Legged Medicare stool

 If you still do not qualify during the Special Circumstances outlined in that document, there is one carrier in Illinois that will issue you a Medicare Supplement policy any time throughout the year on a guaranteed issue basis (no preexisting conditions) regardless of your age or health history.
 That carrier is Blue Cross Blue Shield of Illinois.

-When can I buy Medicare Advantage and Part D for outpatient prescription drug coverage?
+When can I buy Medicare Part D for outpatient prescription drug coverage?

 There are four payment stages with a Medicare part D plan.